peterkaminski/prisma-vault/00-Project-Management/System-Guide/00-Introduction-to-Prisma-Vault.md

 # Prisma Vault System Guide

-This guide explains how to effectively use the Prisma vault system for series development and production management.
+This guide explains how to effectively use the Prisma Vault system for series development and production management.

+It is an opinionated framework, with specific recommendations and guidelines.
+Feel free to customize the framework to make it fit your team and its needs.
 ## Core Principles
 1. **Clear Organization**: Every file has its place in the hierarchy
 2. **Version Control**: Track changes and development over time